 During the time I was Student Teaching in Madison in 1973, I picked up my first self-help book in a nearby convenience store.
 “Games People Play” by Eric Berne.
 I may be wrong.
 Maybe it was “I’m Okay.
 You’re Okay”.
 Now I’m not sure.
 I loved these books and I loved Transactional Analysis (“Games People Play”).
 Once I got a job teaching in Columbus, I found myself stumbling with my own ability to know what to say at social gatherings.
 I was pretty uncomfortable.
 I needed help.

 Then came to my rescue Eric Berne’s book, “What Do You Say After You Say Hello?”.
-I thought I’d found a treasure map and immediately purchased it once I spotted it in a bookstore.
-Actually, throughout the book, Berne never gives us the golden key!
+I thought I’d found a treasure map and immediately purchased it.
+Actually, throughout the book, Berne never gives us the golden key.
 I was like, “What?!”
 While it didn’t appease my searching, I enjoyed the book very much.
 Early on, I was clearly hooked on the self-help section, which easily expanded to an interest in spirituality.

 Here’s what I did notice at some point, in terms of social situations.
 I became comfortable with the silence between myself and the other person and quit taking responsibility for a conversation to emerge between us.
 Maybe a friend suggested this.
 Maybe it was in the book.
 But becoming Okay with the silence made all the difference.

 This sounds like a good idea in terms of the crisis we are facing in all our hearts and minds; in all that we observe.
 It’s a good idea in terms of the change we are seeking.
 Let’s become observers and practice more silence rather than reacting, judging, and throwing stones.
 We can choose to step outside of the problem and become an agent for healing.
 Let’s give each other some space.
 Let’s “give peace a chance”.